likely llc

 The University of Michigan Department of Cardiovascular Medicine – Analysis of omics data, other biomedical data analysis, clinical data.

-Andre Zapico – Andre has recently been granted a position as a part-time statistician at the University of Michigan in the Department of Cardiovascular medicine to work on the analysis of omics data.
-He completed his masters in engineering at the University of Electronic Science and Technology of China in Information and Communication Engineering in 2021 with graduate level mathematics course work.
+Andre Zapico – Andre is currently an independent consultant.
+Previously, he worked in the scientific computing department at the SAS institute, Inc. under Xilong Chen, PhD.
+Previously, Andre worked as a consultant as a masters student and part-time research statistician at the University of Michigan in the Department of Cardiovascular medicine to work on the analysis of omics data with Venkatesh Murthy, MD, PhD.
+He completed his masters in engineering at the University of Electronic Science and Technology of China in Information and Communication Engineering in 2021 with a plurality of graduate level mathematics courses.
+His thesis on Radar Waveform Design using neural networks supervised by Cui Guolong.
 His undergraduate dual degree is in the mathematical sciences and statistics from the University of Michigan Ann Arbor in 2017.
 He is also a member of the stan development team.
-He focuses on applied statistics, maths and programming for research. linkedin, github
+He focuses on applied statistics, maths and programming for research.
+For more details on positions held, coursework, awards, or programming examples, see my linkedin or github.

 I’m often asked by recruiters, clients, academics or colleagues which models I’ve worked with.
 This post is an effort to put this all in one place.
 All of these models, algorithms, and software I’ve worked with in some capacity.
 This includes implementation, development, application, required understanding, or any combination thereof.
 This list in non-exhaustive.
 I’ll…